 My experiment proves you can grow arugula under LED lights.
 The amount of light available is the key.
 If I tried to grow arugula on my window sill during early Spring, there would not be enough light to grow healthy plants.

 The LED lights I use are 6,500K (color temp) 2200 lumen output lights that simulate sunlight.
 The lights are on a timer that provides 12-14 hours of light each day.
 This is enough light to grow arugula indoors.
 I learned about these lights from a fellow gardener, Soil and Margaritas.
 She has a great YouTube channel with lots of gardening tips and tricks.

-The third lesson is to try stuff.
-Hands-on experience is the best teacher.
-You learn by doing, and there’s no harm in trying something new.
-After reading the back of the seed pack, I could have stopped after reading growing arugula indoors was not recommended, but my desire to grow my own salad greens pushed me to try.
-It was worth the effort.
+Experience is the best teacher.
+You learn by doing.
+After reading the back of the seed pack, I could have stopped, but my desire to grow my own salad greens pushed me to try for myself.

 I now know I can grow arugula in my basement under 6,500K LED lights.
 I’m glad I gave it a go.
-Happy gardening friends.
-Stay safe.
+Happy gardening!

 1/ Reference Encyclopedia Brittanica.